Asnepra/GeneralCode/README.md

 ## Buttons.tsx, Heading.tsx, Avatar.tsx are available for the full app and are not just for the user sign in and registration
 Hence, it has been designed in such a way that they can be used in the full application depedning ont the type of parameters passed

+## After adding the Google and Github probiders,
+Do not forgot to add the dependencies for the Google and Github user profiel images.